Vindicta-Team/Vindicta-Docs/docs/guide/towns-dev.md

 ## Recruit count

 Towns have separate values for friendly and enemy recruit count.
-Recruit count grows of a side grows proportionally with influence value.
+Recruit count of a side grows proportionally with influence value.
 Recruit count can't be bigger than a certain value, which is bigger for bigger cities.

 ## Enemy recruitment